 Faith Christian School Extracurriculars

 As parents, we all desire our children to become mature, thoughtful adults with a thriving faith.
 A significant step in that journey, for children of all ages, is to take on responsibility.

 Lower School teachers intentionally provide students with small jobs and tasks to build confidence and maturity.
 Sharpening fellow students’ pencils can be a very big deal for a 4-year-old.
 Encouraging all young children in even the littlest chores is a springboard for tackling increasing levels of work.
-As one example, our grade 5 students team up to work with Kindergartners, and they serve as greeters during morning student drop-off.
+As one example, our 5th-grade students team up to work with Kindergartners, and they serve as greeters during morning student drop-off.
 Though seemingly small tasks, these sorts of responsibilities are the building blocks of understanding what it means to do things well, serve others, work cooperatively and grow in responsibility which are all key attributes for future success.

 Middle School provides your children with greater responsibility as they join different clubs and organizations, and serve on various committees.
 Students serve in leadership positions at a class, grade, Middle School, and Middle and Upper School level.

 Upper School students are afforded a multitude of opportunities in both formal leadership training and in assuming significant leadership positions.
 Our school culture promotes students’ growth and maturity.
 How?
 Nearly two-thirds of our Upper School students are involved in leadership, mentoring, and training and the opportunities are varied and exciting.

 Many schools talk about the need to train leaders.
 Faith Christian School shares that conviction, but unique to Faith is the understanding that whom to follow and how to follow are critical.
 Each of us must determine who (and what) is worthy of being followed.
 Christian Classical education is built on the premise that wisdom and virtue are critical characteristics that shape students’ hearts and help them to make wise choices.